Episodes

 The Life of Kit Carson: Scout, Pathfinder, Complicated Legend

 Scout.
 Pathfinder.
-Wilderness expert.
-Kit Carson’s name still echoes across the West, but his real story is far more complex than the legends suggest.
-Ride along as we explore the grit, contradictions, and legacy of one of the frontier’s most fascinating figures.
+Mountain man.
+Kit Carson helped map the West—but his story is far more complicated than legend suggests.
+In this episode, we explore the grit, contradictions, and legacy of one of the frontier’s most fascin...

 Listen to the Episode